-Geographic factors can cause allergies, asthmaFebruary 4th, 2013 in Immunology /
+Geographic factors can cause allergies, asthmaFebruary 4, 2013 in Medicine & Health / Immunology

 Those living near the equator may find themselves sneezing and wheezing more than usual.
 And the reason may not be due to increasing pollen counts.
 According to a new study released today, in the February issue of Annals of Allergy, Asthma & Immunology, the scientific journal of the American College of Allergy, Asthma and Immunology (ACAAI), living in locations closest to the equator can put you at increased risk of developing allergy and asthma.